NullArray/WinBins-Plus/Scripts/README.md

 and commands to manually add a scheduled task to start at log on and to persistently do so.

 ### Note
 These scripts are somewhat of an Alpha release.
-Expension amd updates are forthcoming.
+Expension and updates are forthcoming.